MillionBerries/miro-chess/README.md

 For that, we created a chess game in Miro.
 It provides an age-proof, mind-stimulating game for Miro users to use **frictionlessly** within their favorite collaboration platform in between meetings.

 We managed to achieve a rather frictionless experience and found out that Miro provides quite a flexible way to develop apps.
-But it wasn't easy:
+But it wasn't easy – see challenges in development below.

+### Features:
+- Fully functioning chess game within Miro.
+Built using Miro elements only.
+- Multiplayer is possible – anyone on the board can play on any board, chess rules will be enforced.
+- Finished game notification
+- Scores for Black and White sides

 ### Challenges in development

 - Documentation of Miro platform could be improved.
 The coverage of technical descriptions and specifications is lacking/
 - The API appeared to be cluttered and non-uniform
 - Polluted browser console logs coming from the Miro web app